History of CBS: 1986–2002: Tiffany Network in distress

 Despite having success with the Late Show with David Letterman, CBS as a whole suffered in 1993.
-The network lost the rights to two major sports leagues; it terminated its rights to MLB after losing approximately $500 million over a four-year span, and the league reached a new contract with NBC and ABC.
+CBS lost the rights to two major sports leagues; it terminated its rights to MLB after losing approximately $500 million over a four-year span, and MLB reached a new contract with NBC and ABC.
 On December 17, 1993, in a move that surprised many media analysts and television viewers, Fox – then a fledgling network which had begun to accrue several popular programs in the Nielsen Top 20 during its seven years on air – outbid CBS for the broadcast rights to the National Football Conference (NFC), stripping CBS of National Football League (NFL) telecasts for the first time since CBS began broadcasting games from the pre-merger NFL in 1955.
 Fox bid $1.58 billion for the NFC television rights, significantly higher than CBS's reported offer of $290 million to retain the contract.

 The acquisition of the NFC rights, which took effect with the 1994 NFL season and led to CBS being nicknamed "Can't Broadcast Sports", resulted in Fox striking a series of affiliation deals with longtime affiliates of each of the Big Three networks.
 CBS bore the brunt of the switches, losing its Phoenix, Milwaukee, Cleveland, Detroit, Austin, Dallas-Fort Worth, Wilmington, North Carolina, Tampa-St. Petersburg, Yuma and Atlanta affiliates to Fox; eight of those stations were owned by New World Communications.
 Most of the stations with which CBS ended up affiliating to replace the previous affiliates it lost to Fox were former Fox affiliates and independent stations, but had limited local news presence prior to joining CBS.
-The network attempted to fill its loss of the NFL by going after the rights to the National Hockey League (NHL), which it again lost to Fox.
+CBS attempted to fill its loss of the NFL by going after the rights to the National Hockey League (NHL), which it again lost to Fox.
 In early 1995, CBS would begin to rebuild its sports division by acquiring the rights to additional NASCAR races.
-However, the network would be stripped of its contract with NASCAR in December 1999, and Fox and NBC acquired the rights in 2001.
+However, CBS would be stripped of its contract with NASCAR in December 1999, and Fox and NBC acquired the rights in 2001.

 The loss of the NFL, along with an ill-fated effort to court younger viewers, led to a drop in CBS's ratings.
 One of the affected shows was the Late Show with David Letterman, which saw its viewership decline in large part due to the affiliation switches, at times even landing in third place in its timeslot behind ABC's Nightline.
 As a result, NBC's The Tonight Show with Jay Leno, which had previously been dominated by the Late Show, became the top-rated late-night talk show.
 However, CBS was able to produce some hits during the mid-1990s such as The Nanny, JAG (which moved to the network from NBC), Chicago Hope, Cosby, Cybill, Touched by an Angel, and Everybody Loves Raymond.